lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 \[A6\] Glavin, D. P. *et al.* (2025). '[**Abundant ammonia and nitrogen-rich soluble organic matter in samples from asteroid (101955) Bennu**](https://www.nature.com/articles/s41550-024-02472-9)', *Nature Astronomy*. doi:10.1038/s41550-024-02472-9.

 >Samples from the asteroid Bennu (from the same mission as \[A5\]) found several amino acids (glycine most abundant at 44 nmol/g, plus 19 other non-protein amino acids) and all five nucleobases, among a range of other relevant organics.
 Biological contamination was ruled out.
 All chiral amino acids observed were near-racemic.

+\[A7\] Haas, S., Tutolo, B. M. and Catling, D. C. (2025). '[**Soda lake phosphorus fluxes controlled by biological uptake imply abundant phosphate in plausible origin-of-life environments**](https://www.sciencedirect.com/science/article/pii/S0016703725000626)', *Geochimica et Cosmochimica Acta*, 393, pp.63-74. doi:10.1016/j.gca.2025.01.040.

+>Phosphorus is required by all life (e.g. in RNA), but it is scarcely bioavailable in natural environments (the 'phosphorus problem').
+It is known that iron-rich volcanic rocks can react with hot water or steam to form a range of phosphates, and that evaporation of resulting solutions can concentrate the phosphorus compounds.
+In sodium-carbonate (soda)-rich evaporative lakes with nearby volcanic activity, carbonates bind Ca$^{2+}$, preventing it from precipitating phosphate and alllowing phosphorus to reach concentrations up to several millimolar.
+This is a prebiotically plausible solution to the phosphate problem.

 ---